Racopokemon/ImageSort/README.md

 # Installation
 * Requires windows, use the `.msi` installer or the portable `.zip`, available at the *releases* section to the right!
-  * If you don't have windows ... contact me, porting the app to linux or mac should not be a big thing.
+  * If you don't have Windows ... contact me, porting the app to linux or mac should not be a big thing.

 # Supported formats / extensions
 * .jpg/.jpeg